nik-base/auto-tfs/README.md

 - View all changes in SCM View of Code, with ability to compare, revert, shelve (and much more..) changes along with option to include and exclude items.
 - View changes in source control with badges
 - Open file on server (browser).
+- View history of a work item (Visual Studio Prompt).

 ## Authorization